marcelm/cutadapt/doc/guide.rst

     cutadapt -a AACCGGTT -o output.fastq.gz input.fastq.gz

-All of cutadapt's options that expect a file name support this.
+All of Cutadapt's options that expect a file name support this.

 The supported compression formats are gzip (``.gz``), bzip2 (``.bz2``) and xz (``.xz``).